Fried Summer Squash

 This vegetable side dish recipe is quick, easy and delicious.
 The mixture of flour and cornmeal, a typical southern coating, makes a very light but crispy crust.
 Use any summer squash you prefer.
-My favorite for frying is yellow squash, but zucchini is equally good.
+My favorite for frying is yellow squash, but zucchini or other varieties are equally good.
 The recipe can be made in any amount needed.

 - 1-1/2 cup all-purpose flour